1.Quanta Services

 Frequently Asked Questions

-Clearway Energy has a dividend yield of 5.02%, with distributions paid quarterly.
-The next dividend is set at $0.4528.
+NextEra Energy currently has a dividend yield of approximately 2.71%, with quarterly distributions.
+The next dividend payment is set at $0.5665, reflecting the company's commitment to returning value to shareholders.